Tallinn University of Technology

 Admissions

 Candidates for this study programme are admitted based on the admission threshold.
 An online interview will be conducted only with the candidates who have passed preliminary evaluation (BA degree, GRE General Test and Motivation Letter).
-The maximum score for the CV and motivation letter is 6 points and for the online interview it is 4 points.
-Note that the online application form is being assessed as your CV, therefore please describe there your work experience and previous education in details.
+The maximum score for the admission is 10 points: 0-2 points for CV, 0-4 for motivation letter, 0-4 points for online interview.
 An applicant who receives the minimum of 5 points (in total) is admitted.
+Note that the online application form in DreamApply is being assessed as your CV, therefore please describe there your work experience and previous education in details.

 Please find the programme specific admission requirements below: